herve4m/quay-collection/docs/quay_team_ldap_module.rst

         organization: production
         role: creator
         # Only robot accounts can be added to a team you prepare for LDAP
-        # synchonization.
+        # synchronization.
 User accounts that you might add are removed when the
         # synchronization is activated
         members:
           - production+automationrobot